-The Carbon Mitigation Initiative (CMI) at Princeton University is a university-industry partnership sponsored by BP and Ford Motor Company.
+The Carbon Mitigation Initiative (CMI) at Princeton University is a university-industry partnership sponsored by bp and Ford Motor Company.
 The goal of the project is to find solutions to the carbon and climate problem that are safe, effective and affordable.
-Now entering our 9th year, our researchers are speeding progress in the areas of carbon science, carbon capture, carbon storage, and carbon policy.
+Now entering our 10th year, our researchers are speeding progress in the areas of carbon science, carbon capture, carbon storage, and carbon policy.

 - The Capture Group assesses technologies for capturing CO2 emissions from fossil fuels used in electricity, hydrogen, and synfuels production.
 Other research areas include studies of alternative fuel combustion, renewable energy, and energy storage.